TomShenDev/flashcard-excel/README.md

 # flashcard-excel
-application to create, load, use flashcards in excel
+Application to create, load, use flashcards in excel `renders`